bio-portfolio/bio-portfolio.github.io/blog/current-routine.md

 - Remain free of chronic disease

 ### Prescriptions
-The goal is insurance coverage for medications, using them off-label for helath extension and longevity.
+The goal is insurance coverage for medications, using a patient's own doctor and health system.
+Many medications are used off-label, especially true for longevity.
 Try seeking referrals to specialists in related fields.
-For example, SGLT2 inhibitors are approved for diabetes, but have demonstrated heart and circulatory health benefits.
-Instead of a PCP or endocrinologist, talk to a cardiologist or rheumatologist and present the evidence-based studies, with a stated indication of family history or blood metrics.
+For example, say a patient desires to start an SGLT2 inhibitor.
+Instead of seeing a PCP or endocrinologist, refer to a cardiologist or rheumatologist.
+Present the studies of SGLT2 inhibitors for preventing heart failure or helping the circulatory system.
+The specialist's office can indicate the medication for this use and, if required, assist with a prior authorization.
+After months of use, your PCP then may be comfortable with managing the medication.

 ### Daily Medication & Supplements
 In the morning, I take these medications from a pill planner.